 - A survey template is developed by one institution.
 This institution manages the benchmarking survey, recruits the participating institutions, and acts as the central point of contact for (non-technical) queries about the survey.

 - The institution managing the survey is responsible for obtaining agreement from each participating institution that they are willing to take part and have their data visible to other members of the group (even if this is purely in aggregate form).

-- The BOS team checks and locks the survey template so that the questions cannot be edited.
+- The online surveys team checks and locks the survey template so that the questions cannot be edited.
 This is necessary to ensure that the comparison process works correctly – if questions are moved or changed the results cannot be compared.

 - If desired, the survey can be set up so that each institution can edit one section of the survey to include their own questions.
 These questions will not be included in the benchmarking data.

 - The template is made available to the participating institutions for them to copy, add their own questions (if relevant) and distribute.

 - The online surveys team provides technical support to the participating institutions on the use of online surveys to run the surveys.

 - When all the surveys are closed, the online surveys team liaises with the managing institution to create the benchmarking groups.
 These groups combine the surveys and aggregate the results data to produce the benchmarking reports.
 It is possible to have several benchmarking groups – for example, a main group containing all of the participating institutions and then sub-groups for particular regional areas.
 Benchmarking groups must contain a minimum of 5 surveys.